WSaffery/WSaffery/README.md

 ## William Saffery

-`Bachelor of Advanced Computing (Software Dev / Computer Data Science), 2021-2025.`
+`Bachelor of Advanced Computing (Software Dev / Computer Data Science), USYD, 2021-2025.`

 <!---
 WSaffery/WSaffery is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.